St David’s church Miskin

 St David’s Church Miskin

-The present church, dedicated to St David, the Patron Saint of Wales, was built in 1907 to replace a corrugated iron church which was built in 1878.
-It is situated in the centre of Miskin not far from the War Memorial.
+The current St. David’s Church in Miskin, dedicated to the patron saint of Wales, was built in 1907.
+It replaced an earlier corrugated iron church that had been constructed in 1878.
+The church stands in the centre of the village, not far from the War Memorial.

-Funds for the building of the church were raised by public donations and events, notably the Grand Fete at Miskin Manor which raised over £1,000.
+Funding for the church’s construction came from public donations and fundraising events, notably the Grand Fete held at Miskin Manor which raised over £1,000.

-The church was licensed on 23rd December 1907 and later consecrated by the Right Rev Timothy Rees, Bishop of Llandaff, on Sunday 23rd April 1933.
+The church received its license on December 23, 1907 and was later consecrated by the Bishop of Llandaff, the Right Reverend Timothy Rees, on April 23, 1933.

-Two booklets have been produced, one about the history and another on the heraldry in the church.
-These can be obtained from the Parish
+Two booklets have been published about the church – one covering its history and the other explaining the heraldic symbols found inside.
+These can be obtained from the parish.

 For more information about the history of the community of Pontyclun please visit our online museum